If you’re reading this, congratulations!

 6. What are the available Cricut Machines out there?

-I am going to break this down for you very easy!
+I am going to break this down for you very easily!
 Right now you there are 3 different models of Cricut Machines available:

-- Cricut Explore Family: These are the most common machines and they have 3 different options for you to choose from.
+- Cricut Explore Family: These are the most common machines with originally three choices to choose from.
 All of these three machines can cut the same materials, but each of them has different features.

-- Cricut Explore Air 2: Has the same capabilities, that the explore air but it’s 2 times faster.
+- Cricut Explore Air 2: Has the same capabilities, that the explore air (cuts, draws, scores, print then cut) but it’s 2 times faster.

 So just don’t buy any of the very old versions.
 It’s like buying a brand new I-phone 4.
 Would you do that?